knitting

 a spoonful of threads

-I made a knitted spoon for the upcoming "Spoons!" exhibition at The Slow Club.
+I made a knitted spoon for the upcoming "Spoon!" exhibition at The Slow Club, curated by Kate Kingsmill.
 It’s called "A Spoonful of Threads" (original name was "nice and slow").
 I was thinking of a slow / handmade theme – slow baking, stitching, knitting.
 I was going to do stitching but ended up knitting. it's using three stitches — knit, purl and knit-from-behind, in random order to give the holes some texture. the wooden spoon is made of birch wood and I used red embroidery thread. it was a short callout—so I made it over the weekend. the exhibition runs from May 12-24th.

 The Slowclub has since changed names to The Snug.